Working Below Your Pay Grade

 If you spend too much time on lower level tasks, you risk burnout.

-Entrepreneurs consistently hear about work-life balance.
-What does that really mean?
+Accounting professionals consistently hear about work-life balance.
+What does it really mean?
 And, who defines balance?
 Similar to anything else worth pursuing, your work-life balance is rarely a consistent, tidy 50-50 split.

 Carving out time to work ON your business becomes difficult when you’re already stretched thin from working long hours IN your business.Carving out time to work ON your business becomes difficult when you’re already stretched thin from working long hours IN your business.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 I faced this challenge, too.
 Time is a limited resource.
 I finally decided to review all my responsibilities.
 A select few activities topped the list for revenue and growth.

 In the early phases, my business structure limited those strategic activities.
 Lower level tasks prevented me from giving these growth activities the attention they deserved.
 My fear about delegating tasks below my pay grade was costing me money.

 Spreading yourself too thin contributes to overwhelm.
 Although you’re not good at all of them, you firmly hold onto all the tasks.
 Let’s be honest, the dull, boring tasks you’re not good at seem like punishment.

 Some of the work you do is below your pay grade.
 Other tasks lie beyond your skill set.
 What if you had someone eagerly take those responsibilities off your plate?
 That was a novel thought for me, too.
 Gradually, I opened my mind to the possibility.